vykintasmacius/customer-tier-discounts/README.md

 python3 odoo-bin -i customer_tier_discounts --log-level=test -d mydb --test-enable --stop-after-init
 ```

-Where `mydb` is the name of your databse.
+Where `mydb` is the name of your database.

 If everything is set up correctly, the module should be able to pass all tests.
 Observe the `odoo.log` file for any messages.